Kendall Jenner Flaunts Her Bikini Body On Instagram As She Jokes About Not Having Kids

 Kendall Jenner sets herself apart from the rest of the Kardashian-Jenner siblings in one main department: She is the only one who doesn’t have children.

-The supermodel pointed that out on Friday when she took to her Instagram to post a photo of herself rocking a skimpy electric blue bikini as she joked that she’ll have to continue to post snaps of herself since she has no babies to post.
+The supermodel pointed that out on Friday when she took to her Instagram to post a photo of herself rocking a skimpy, electric blue bikini as she joked that she’ll have to continue to post snaps of herself since she has no babies to post.

 “All my siblings have their babies to post and s*** and i’m just like…” the 23-year-old wrote in the caption underneath the photo.

 In the snap, Kendall is sitting on a large beach towel on the grass while rocking an oversized straw hat, which partially covers her face.
 The only part of her face visible from under the hat is her lips, which are slightly puckered for the photo.
-Kendall is sitting with her legs partially stretched in front of her as she supports her upper body on her arms, in a pose that showcases her long, slim physique.
+Kendall is sitting with her legs partially stretched in front of her as she supports her upper body on her arms in a pose that showcases her long, slim physique.

 The post, which she shared with her 98.9 million Instagram followers, quickly racked up more than 1.1 million likes and more than 11,000 comments in 30 under minutes at the time of this writing.
 In the comment section, fans engaged with her caption, joking along with her.